MicrosoftDocs/common-data-model-and-service/common-data-model/patient-scheduling-screening-template-use.md

 ## Screening app

-Utilizing a purpose-built canvas app, the test technician can search for the patient record by last name or by scanning the QR/bar code that was provided through the automation workflow above.
+Using a purpose-built canvas app, the test technician can search for the patient record by last name or by scanning the QR/bar code that was provided through the automation workflow above.
 Once the appointment and patient information are retrieved, the technician can create a new observation and